-Surfcam 2018 R1 provides support for Deep Hole Drilling – also known as Gun Drilling.
+SURFCAM 2018 R1 provides support for Deep Hole Drilling – also known as Gun Drilling.
 The new strategy empowers the user to control entry, exit and intermediate drilling conditions.
-This will be particularly important where specialised Gun Drilling tools are used, and the process requires absolutely precize NC code.
+This will be particularly important where specialised Gun Drilling tools are used, and the process requires absolutely precise NC code.

 Profiling Cycle New Functionalities

 The Profiling cycle used in both milling and turning, now has two new items of functionality.
 A Spring Cuts field has been added to the Multi Passes tab, which means tool deflection can be removed where necessary, by adding extra neutral passes, known as Spring Passes.
 This will be used typically when machining hard materials… repeating the profile pass can result in improved accuracy and surface finish.

 the new Adjust Feedrate on Arc command improves cycle time calculation.
 In previous editions of SURFCAM, the postprocessor adjusted circular interpolation feedrates, which gave correct NC output, but not the best cycle time calculation.

 Support for JT Open files is incorporated for the first time.
 This is a lightweight 3D model format developed by Siemens PLM Software.
 As this file format is expected to become increasingly popular, more and more SURFCAM users will benefit with the files now being supported in the Solid Machinist for Parasolid license.
 And there’s also support for AutoCad 2018 DWG/DXF files.

 An Editing Manual Milling function provides for editing a manually created milling feature, instead of having to recreate an entire feature when extra edges are required.
 This is expected to give considerable time savings to Solid Machinist users.